sanjay9616/JavaScript/general1.md

 319	What are the use cases for dynamic imports
 318	What are dynamic imports
 312	What are tagged templates
-305	What is ES6
-26	What are classes in ES6
-304	List down some of the features of ES6

 300	How to set the cursor to wait
 298	Why do we call javascript as dynamic language
 297	What is V8 JavaScript engine